omnihogar/Watcher/Readme.md

 Follow the instructions in the cmd window.
 For brevity, these are:

+Select the mode you wish to use; 1 for the directory and file synchronisation, and 2 for reading the database.

 Copy the path to the directories you wish to use, first the source and then the destination.
 Just directly pasting the path from File Explorer should be perfect.